 Youn Yuh-jung wins best supporting actress Academy Award

-Youn Yuh-jung,'' the feisty grandmother in “Minari,” captured more than her grandson's heart.
+Youn Yuh-jung, the feisty grandmom in “Minari,” captured more than her movie grandson's heart.

 In her acceptance speech, Youn was as charmingly candid as her character in “Minari.”

-“You are all forgiven” for what she called the frequent mangling of her name, she said, smiling.
-She acknowledged what she called her “Minari" family and the formidable peers in the category.
+“You are all forgiven" for the frequent mangling of her name, she said, smiling.
+She then acknowledged what she called her “wonderful ‘Minari’ family,” including director Lee Isaac Chung, and her formidable peers in the category.

+“I don’t believe in competition.
+How can I win over Glenn Close?” she said of the nominee for “Hillbilly Elegy,” who is 0-for-8 at the Oscars.
+The other nominees were Oliva Colman for “The Father,” Maria Bakalova for “Borat Subsequent Moviefilm” and Amanda Seyfried for “Mank.”

 She also thanked her two sons, “who make me go out and work. ....This is the result, because Mommy works so hard,” Youn said, holding her Oscar aloft.